 9. Hosting and Running Secret Giveaways Secrets

-A giveaway is a great way to drive more traffic to your blog or website, and can even lead to recurring customers!
+A giveaway is a wonderful way to drive more traffic to your blog or website and can even lead to recurring customers!

 This section covers how to find giveaway prizes, how to setup and run a giveaway and where you should promote your giveaway.